lyokha/aoc2025-haskell/README.md

 ```

 Note that Haskell library *z3 408.2* is compatible with *z3 4.8*, compatibility
 with newer versions is not guaranteed.
-To turn off building Z3, run
+To turn off building Z3, build with

 ```ShellSession
 $ cabal build -f-z3